-A contract station of the United States Postal Service is located on the main floor of the Student Center.
-Post Office boxes are available to students, faculty, and staff.
-Post Office boxes must be secured by residence hall tenants for delivery of mail.
+Post Office services and postal boxes are available to students, faculty, and staff in the Naylor Student Center.
+Postal boxes must be secured by residence hall tenants for delivery of mail.
 Boxes will be rented only after a student's admission is approved.
 Telephone (817) 923-1921 ext.
 2890.